data-apis/scipy-2023-presentation/paper.rst

 - The spec contains some new functions that are not yet included in NumPy.
   These clean up some messy parts of the NumPy API.
 These include:

-  *TODO: How complete do we need to be here?*

   - `np.unique` is replaced with four different `unique_*` functions so that they always have a consistent return type.